 Perhaps you’ve heard the term “green burial,” but it doesn’t really mean anything to you.
 Today, we’re going to dive into what it is, how it differs from standard burial, what makes a burial “green,” and more.
 By the end, you’ll have a better understanding of green burial and whether it’s right for your personal wishes.

-Green burials have become increasingly popular in recent years.
-Founded on the belief that death care practices shouldn’t be harmful to the environment, green, or natural, burials aim to leave minimal environmental impacts.
-In fact, many people who consider green burials take into consideration processes of burial that conserve resources, protect workers from potentially harmful chemicals, and reduce carbon emissions so that they can contribute to the restoration and preservation of natural habitats.
+Founded on the belief that death care practices shouldn’t be harmful to the environment, green burials aim to leave minimal environmental impact.
+The goal is to conserve resources, protect workers from potentially harmful chemicals, and reduce carbon emissions with the aim to restore and preserve natural habitats.